Dear Fellow Travelers & Friends:

-So, together, we started creating The Global Scavenger Hunt™ in the summer of 2000, and our first event, GreatEscape2001—as they were called back then—was planned for October 2001.
-We woke to the morning of September 11, 2001, with phones ringing off the hook on the West Coast.
-Needless to say, the world changed that morning and we postponed our fall event, but did eventually hold our first inaugural event, GreatEscape2002: The Global Scavenger Hunt, in the spring of 2002.
+So, in the summer of 2000, we started creating The Global Scavenger Hunt™.
+And our first event, GreatEscape2001—as we called it back then—was planned for October 2001.
+But instead, we woke on the morning of September 11, 2001, with phones ringing off the hook on the West Coast.
+The world changed that morning, and we postponed our fall event.
+Still, we eventually held our first inaugural event, GreatEscape2002: The Global Scavenger Hunt, in the spring of 2002.

-And so here we are…more than a decade down the road with fourteen successful (and safe) events under our belts taking hundreds of fellow travelers around the world to over 85 countries.
-Our goal annually, is simply to hold a great event for great travelers.
-We want to our travelers to visit truly extraordinary destinations to do and experience truly extraordinary things.
-We want our participants to interact with equally special people and cultures everywhere we go; because we know that connecting with other strangers in strange lands brings out the best in us—and them.
+And here we are…more than two decades down the road, with fifteen successful (and safe) events under our belts, taking hundreds of fellow travelers around-the-world to over 85 countries.
+Our goal annually is simply to hold a great event for great travelers.
+We want our travelers to visit genuinely extraordinary destinations to do and experience truly extraordinary things.
+We want our participants to interact with equally remarkable people and cultures everywhere we go because we know that connecting with other strangers in strange lands brings out the best in us—and them.

 We have no doubt that this event is not for everyone, nor should it be; it is that unique, memorable, and extraordinary.
 And not everyone is.
-But there is no doubt in our minds that this event is absolutely life changing for those that do participate in it.
-Our travelers not only have more fun than they thought possible on a unique around the world travel adventure, exceeding every expectation; but, they also learn things about the world, and themselves, that they never imagined.
+But there is no doubt in our minds that this event is life-changing for those who do participate in it.
+Our travelers not only have more fun than they thought possible on an utterly unique, worldwide travel adventure, exceeding every expectation; they also learn things about the world, and themselves, that they never imagined.
 You will be a changed person by participating in The Global Scavenger Hunt.